ikbakk/Generasi-Gigih-Homework/Midterm/README.md

     "title": "product's title", //title of the product "urlProduct": "https://youtube.com" //video url of the product "price": 100, //price of the product
-    "videoId": videosid", //id of video collection this comment belongs to }
+    "videoId": "videosid", //id of video collection this comment belongs to }
 ]
 ```